hskim27/hskim27.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
-I am a Ph.D. candidate in Economics at Indiana University Bloomington
+I am a Ph.D. candidate in Economics at Indiana University Bloomington.

 Fields of Interest: Macroeconomics, Time-Series Econometrics, Climate-Macro, Bayesian Econometrics